Woman in the Sky

 Director Commentary

-Executive produced by Superman star David Corenswet, and made with full access to the Jon Schueler Foundation archives, Woman in the Sky became, for me, an epic love story writ small across hundreds of canvases and thousands of pieces of archive grade scraps of paper.
-A film that is fundamentally about life, art, and love and a testament to the valiant mission of preserving the memory of a creative life against the one way march of time.
+Executive produced by Superman star David Corenswet, and made with full access to the Jon Schueler Foundation archives, Woman in the Sky is an epic love story writ small across hundreds of canvases and thousands of pieces of archive grade scraps of paper.
+A film that is as much about sharing a life, as it is a testament to the valiant mission of preserving the memory of a creative life against the one way march of time.

-Its subject matter should be relevant and of interest to anyone working in or stuyding Museum Studies, Archive Preservation, Art History, Woman's Studies, or subjects related to graceful aging or Scottish studies.
+Its subject matter should be relevant and of interest to anyone working in or studying Museum Studies, Archive Preservation, Art History, Woman's Studies, or subjects related to graceful aging, the processing of grief or Scottish studies.

 Features and Languages